-- The Senior Supervisor shall also be present as an observer and participate to the extent requested by the oral examination Chair, and with the prior agreement of the candidate. - vi.
-The candidate shall have the right to have a maximum of two persons present at the oral examination as observers.
-Other persons may also be present as observers with the agreement of the candidate and the organiser.
-The observers must remain silent unless the organiser allows otherwise, and the observers must not disrupt the examination in any way, whether audibly or otherwise. - vii.
+- vii.
 At the request of the examiners, the candidate may be required to sit a written examination following the oral examination. - viii.
-In exceptional circumstances, an oral examination may be waived by the Vice-Chancellor on the advice of the Dean of Postgraduate Research. - (k) After the oral examination and any written examination, the examiners shall, after consultation, submit to the Postgraduate Office the "PhD Final Joint Examiners' Report" Form.
-They shall recommend that: - i. the candidate be awarded the degree of Doctor of Philosophy; - the candidate be awarded the degree of Doctor of Philosophy, subject to the satisfactory completion of specified amendments; - iii. the candidate be invited to revise and resubmit the thesis for re-examination; - iv. the candidate not be awarded the degree of Doctor of Philosophy but be awarded instead an appropriate Master's degree; - v. no degree be awarded to the candidate. - (I) At the conclusion of the oral examination, the Chair may, with the agreement of all the examiners, inform the candidate of the intended recommendation.
+In exceptional circumstances, an oral examination may be waived by the Vice-Chancellor on the advice of the Dean of Postgraduate Research. - (j) After the oral examination and any written examination, the examiners shall, after consultation, submit to the Postgraduate Office the "PhD Final Joint Examiners' Report" Form.
+They shall recommend one of the following: - i. the candidate be awarded the degree of Doctor of Philosophy; - ii. the candidate be awarded the degree of Doctor of Philosophy, subject to the satisfactory completion of specified amendments; - iii. the candidate be invited to revise and resubmit the thesis for re-examination; - iv. the candidate not be awarded the degree of Doctor of Philosophy but be awarded instead

+- an appropriate Master's degree; - v. no degree be awarded to the candidate. - (k) At the conclusion of the oral examination, the Chair may, with the agreement of all the examiners, inform the candidate of the intended recommendation.
 It must be made clear to the candidate that a recommendation is being made to the Dean of Postgraduate Research who will formally inform the candidate of the outcome.
 The Chair of the oral examination is responsible for organising the examination, and ensuring that the joint report form is forwarded to the Postgraduate Office.
 This form should be signed by all the examiners present.
 If the oral examiner is not present physically but via video- or audio-link then a separate signature must be obtained prior to the awarding of the degree.

-- (m) After the oral examination and receipt of reports, the Dean of Postgraduate Research shall consider all reports and recommendations, and shall determine the outcome of the examination. - (n) In the event of disagreement between the examiners, and after the Chair of the oral examination has taken all reasonable steps to achieve consensus, the Dean of Postgraduate Research may appoint an adjudicator to determine the outcome of the examination.
+An electronic signature is acceptable. - (I) After the oral examination and receipt of reports, the Dean of Postgraduate Research shall consider all reports and recommendations, and shall determine the outcome of the examination. - (m) In the event of disagreement between the examiners, and after the Chair of the oral examination has taken all reasonable steps to achieve consensus, the Dean of Postgraduate Research may appoint an adjudicator to determine the outcome of the examination.